Tanner-Tyra/Bot-Project/README.md

-# This is the bot Project I have made for comedy purposes.
+# This is the Bot Project I have made for comedy purposes.
+### Feel free to expiriment with it yourself.